 Srinagar to Doodhpathri Taxi

-The best, easiest and most convenient way would be to rent a private taxi for the trip.
+The best, easiest, and most convenient way would be to rent a private taxi for the trip.
 Depending on the type of cab you chose, your total charge for the day would come out to be between Rs.
-2000 to Rs.
-2500 per day, including fuel and driver.
+3200 for a round trip from Srinagar.

 You can either look for a taxi at the airport itself or book one in advance and have the driver pick you up from the airport or your hotel.

-If you wanted to book in advance then talk to Faisal in Srinagar at 9596410670.
+If you wanted to book in advance then talk to Kunal @ 9910 402.
 He is a great guy and will be able to get you a cab for the lowest possible price.

 For more details, please take a look at Srinagar Taxi Union Rates.